WisedomChainGroup/WIPs/wip-8.md

 #### Changes to the RLPx Discovery Protocol

 The relaxation of discovery packet decoding rules largely codifies current practice.
-Most existing implementations do not care about the number of list elements (an exception being go-ethereum) and do not reject nodes with mismatching version.
+Most existing implementations do not care about the number of list elements and do not reject nodes with mismatching version.
 This behaviour is not guaranteed by the spec, though.

 If adopted, the change makes it possible to deploy protocol changes in a similar manner to